CSU Fully Online Program

 - Do I need to pay additional fees for a CSU Fully Online course?

-Students do not have to pay additional tuition and fees, however, students need to have paid full-time tuition at their home campus or have enough Financial Aid to cover full-time (6.1 units or above) to participate.
-Please note: non-resident tuition and fees will be charged at the host campus.
+- Full-time tuition at your home campus or have enough Financial Aid to cover full-time (6.1 units or above) to participate.

 - Will the course I take through CSU Fully Online meet my major or gen. ed. requirements?